- 1 Mission Statement

 - Third expulsion: may not enter library for one month.

-When patron(s) is in library acting in a threatening manner, either verbally or physically, towards other patrons, staff, or self.
+When library patron(s) are acting in a verbally or physically threatening manner; towards other patrons, staff, or self:

 - Do not put yourself at risk in effort to stop threatening behavior.
-However, do monitor situation until police officers arrive.
+Call 911 and monitor the situation until law enforcement arrives

 These decisions will be recorded in writing and kept on file in the library.